wasp-os/wasp-os/docs/apps.rst

 .. automodule:: apps.gameoflife

-This app is enabled by default in the simulator.
-The app is also frozen into the firmware image but it is disabled by default in order to keep RAM available for user developed applications.
+This is enabled by default in the simulator.
+The app is bundled in the firmware image but it is disabled by default to keep RAM available for user developed applications.
 It can be enabled by modifying ``main.py``.

 .. automodule:: apps.connect4

 The app is also frozen into the firmware image but it is disabled by default in order to keep RAM available for user developed applications.
 It can be enabled by modifying ``main.py``.